cf73/humanity/content/collections/pages/ending-war.md

         content:
           -
             type: text
-            text: 'Humankind developed war only ten thousand years ago (the end of the mesolithic period), when we stopped being hunters and gatherers and became farmers.'
+            text: 'Humankind developed war only ten thousand years ago (the end of the mesolithic period), when we stopped being only hunters and gatherers and became farmers as well.'
       -
         type: paragraph
         content:
           -
             type: text
             text: 'We began to posses land.
 To own things.
 Then we began arguing about who owned what.
-War soon became a really bad habit, an insult in every way to what should be our dominant human qualities: kindness, common sense, and creativity. '
+War soon became a really bad habit, a profound insult to what should be our dominant human qualities: kindness, common sense, and creativity. '
       -
         type: paragraph
         content: